50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The content property in CSS3 is used with pseudo-elements (:: before and::after) to insert content into the document.
+The content property in CSS3 is used with pseudo-elements (::before and ::after) to insert content into the document.
 It can insert text, images, or generated content and can be combined with other properties like url() and attr() to create dynamic content.
+This capability allows for the addition of decorative or functional content without altering the HTML, facilitating cleaner markup and more flexible styling options.

 44. What are the differences between the transition and animation properties in CSS3?